dotnet/docs/docs/orleans/quickstarts/deploy-scale-orleans-on-azure.md

 ## Configure the sample app

 The sample app is currently configured to create a localhost cluster and persist grains in memory.
-When hosted in Azure, Orleans can be configured to use more scalable, centralized state using services like Azure Table and Blob Storage.
+When hosted in Azure, Orleans can be configured to use more scalable, centralized state using services like Azure Table Storage and Azure Blob Storage.

 Update the `builder` configuration code in the `Program.cs` file to match the example below, which implements these key concepts:

-* A conditional environment check is added to ensure the app runs properly in both local development and Azure hosted scenarios
+* A conditional environment check is added to ensure the app runs properly in both local development and Azure hosted scenarios.
-* The `UseAzureStorageClustering` method configures the Orleans cluster to use Azure Table Storage and authenticates using the connection string.
+* The `UseAzureStorageClustering` method configures the Orleans cluster to use Azure Table Storage and authenticates using a connection string.
 * Use the `Configure` method to assign IDs for the Orleans cluster.
 The `ClusterID` is a unique ID for the cluster that allows clients and silos to talk to one another.
 The `ClusterID` can change across deployments.
 The `ServiceID` is a unique ID for the application that is used internally by Orleans and should remain consistent across deployments.

     ```csharp